 Lasagna with Sausage Ragu

 Do yourself a favor and make this lasagna!
-To be clear, it’s no small feat, but it’s well worth the effort—and a lot can be done in advance so that day-of, all you have to do is assemble and bake.
+To be clear, it’s no small feat, but it’s well worth the effort—and a lot can be done in advance so that the day of, all you have to do is assemble and bake.
 You and your guests will be super satisfied with this rich, comforting dish, so all you’ll need is a green salad to round out your meal.

-for the sausage ragu
+for the sausage ragu:

 2 tablespoons olive oil

 ¾ pound hot Italian sausage (turkey or pork, casings removed)

 ¾ pound sweet Italian sausage (turkey or pork, casings removed)